 How to Determine which Journals to Publish in?

-- Scopus - Scopus is the largest abstract and citation database of peer-reviewed literature, there are tools within the system that can be used to assess the strength of a journal.
+- Scopus is the largest abstract and citation database of peer-reviewed literature, including tools that can be used to assess the strength of a journal.

 - CiteScore measures average citations received per document published in the serial.

 - SCImago Journal Rank measures weighted citations received by the serial.
 Citation weighting depends on subject field and prestige (SJR) of the citing serial.

 - Source Normalized Impact per Paper measures actual citations received relative to citations expected for the serial’s subject field.